 Pratik Bora: But sir, not Company but sir promoter level also, so when we are reducing our stake in the Company which is doing good and both its promoters are also bullish about the Company’s prospects, about the long-term prospects and contracts and they are reducing the stake in this company at the same time they are increasing the stake in a broking company.
 So how these are related?

 Pravin S. Herlekar: I think let us not mix up the issues, the proceeds received out of sales of Omkar Speciality are fully brought in back through the Company, nothing is invested outside.
 It is an independent activity which Omkar is trying to pursue which has nothing to do with its commitment with the company, it continues to be a whole time director into the company and fully committed to Omkar Speciality’s business.
 Like in many cases many of the promoters have divergent businesses and they manage the things independently, there is no mix up of any activity.

-There are a few things, which come to an investor’s mind upon analsing these developments:
+There are a few things, which come to an investor’s mind upon analysing these developments: